7 Tactics To Get More Done In Less Time: Yoga teacher life can be exhausting.

 5. Use tools

 There are loads of great apps and tools to help you with your quest for smarter working.
-Here’s a few I use every day:
+Here are a few I use every day:

 - To do list apps such as Clear which has priority list features